fskelly/Solis-Modbus-Auto-Charging-using-Solax/Helpers.md

 1. Click Settings > Devices & Services > Helpers > + "Create Helper"

 2. Use the 3rd line of each of the items below to choose helpers (number, toggle or button).
 Name them exactly the same as specified in each title.
-Your max/min and step sizes will be dependant on your own needs, but my numbers here should serve as a suitable starting point.
+Your max/min and step sizes will be dependant on your own needs, but my numbers here should serve as a suitable starting point for most (if not all) installations.

 ### Base Load